jakevollkommer/Rope/README.md

 ### Dependent libraries that must be installed
 1. Install node.js from nodejs.org
-2. Run `npm install` in the command line

-### Download instructions
+### Build instructions
-1. `git clone github.com/jakevollkommer/Rope.git`
+1. Clone repository: `git clone github.com/jakevollkommer/Rope.git`
-1. `npm install 3.9.1 --save` to ensure you have gulp version 3.9.1
-2. `gulp`
-3. `npm install --save-dev gulp-watch`
+2. `npm install` to install dependencies in package.json

-### Installation of actual application
+3. `gulp` to build JS
+4. `node index.js` to run the server

+### Chrome extension installation
-1. Add the Rope folder to chrome://extensions
+1. Navigate to chrome://extensions
+2. Click "Developer mode" in the top right corner.
+3. Click "Load unpacked" and select the Rope folder.

 ## Using Rope